umdalecs/dotfiles/README.md

 # umdalecs doftiles repo

 Here is where i save my dotfiles
-(a fancy way to call configuration files for unix systems, and indeed here are windows configuration files too).
+(a fancy way to call configuration files for unix systems).

 ---